 Every SEO strategy is focused on ranking as high as possible in the search engines.
-To do this, we all try to design and develop a website that Google’s algorithm will love.
+To do this, we all try to design and develop a website that Google’s algorithm — and people! — will love.
 That’s basically what SEO is about.
-The factors in Google’s algorithm can be divided into two categories which will determine the ranking of your website: on-page factors and off-page factors.
-Here, I’ll discuss the differences between the two, explain the importance of on-page SEO and go over the most essential on-page SEO factors.
+The factors in Google’s algorithm can be divided into two categories that will determine the ranking of your website: on-page factors and off-page factors.

 Importance of on-page SEO